Last Updated on

 How you store your sunglasses will also determine their longevity.
 The wrong places are all the places that have things that can damage your frames or scratch your lenses.
 The safest place is the case it came with.
 That case is strong enough to protect it from any external pressure.
 You could also hang them up or keep them in your drawers.

 Glare protection isn’t the only reason why people wear sunglasses.
 You can also use them to complement your look—trendy doesn’t mean that they have to be seen on runway shows.
-Some of these trends have been popular for decades, and will continue in 2022 and beyond.
+Some of these trends have been popular for decades, and will continue this year and beyond.

 Featured Image Credit: insidehenderson, Pixabay